kukabi/HSoM/README.md

     7. You can edit the application code at `app/Main.hs` and run the application by running `stack run` in the project folder.

-9. 🎉 **_VOILA_** 🎉 You have completed the environment setup, and now you can use Euterpea in your Haskell programs, build and run them.
-You may proceed with the example solutions for different chapters.
+9. 🎉 **_VOILA_** 🎉 You have completed the environment setup, and now you can use Euterpea in your Haskell programs and run them in three different ways:

+    1. Through the command line interface `ghci`.

+    2. By compiling your Haskell file with `ghc`.

+    3. By using `stack` to create a new Haskell project.